borisdev/research/generative_ai_for_diversity/README.md

 3. Alex meets Heide Garder and Ivan Matviak authors of [Smarter Collaboration](https://www.amazon.com/Smarter-Collaboration-Approach-Breaking-Transforming/dp/1647822742).
 Why these two: because they have already done what Alex is doing at a massive scale.
   - He asks, How can generative AI increase diversity inclusion at companies?
   - Alex then asks them who he should talk to next and what questions he missed ask so he can iterate on a checklist of questions.

-4. Above depends on these prerequisites
+Above depends on these prerequisites

-  a.
-Alex getting in the door.
-So Alex beefs up his LinkedIn page with diversity.
+- [ ] Alex beefs up his LinkedIn page with diversity to increase chances of getting in the door.
+- [ ] Read *Watch Out: Illusion of Inclusion*, chapter 10 in [Smarter Collaboration](https://www.amazon.com/Smarter-Collaboration-Approach-Breaking-Transforming/dp/1647822742)
-  b. beef up on the theoretical frameworks of collabporation and inclusion and engagement.
+- [ ] We beef up on the theoretical frameworks of collabporation and inclusion and engagement.
-    - *Watch Out: Illusion of Inclusion*, chapter 10 in [Smarter Collaboration](https://www.amazon.com/Smarter-Collaboration-Approach-Breaking-Transforming/dp/1647822742)
-    - others  to research?
-  c. research competing tech tools
+- [ ] Research competing tech tools
-    - Microsoft Teams can flag in real-time exclusion
+- [ ]    - Microsoft Teams can flag in real-time exclusion
-    - SWOOP has studies Microsoft Teams data -- I wonder what additional insights can be squeezed using the new AI
+- [ ]    - SWOOP has studies Microsoft Teams data -- I wonder what additional insights can be squeezed using the new AI
-    - Yammer
+- [ ]    - Yammer
-  d.
-My new knowledge of prompting the AI can inform your prioritization of the questions.
+- [ ] Raise my new knowledge of prompting the AI to inform your research questions.

 ## Reading list